A doubly robust learner for regression and inference with right-censored outcomes: Data application

-Estimation proceeds via Algorithm~\ref{alg:DR}.
 Computation of the pseudo-outcomes can be formulated as sequential classification problems.
 Estimation is performed using the \texttt{R}-package \texttt{xgboost} where five-fold cross-validation with negative log-likelihood and AUC loss functions were used to determine suitable hyperparameters.
 Since \texttt{xgboost} is tree-based, it should be able to capture discontinuities caused by the EMA thresholds well.
 For predicting censoring, even with a moderate amount of hyperparameter optimization, it is hard to improve the performance of the model using only the covariates identified as predictors of non-response in Section 4.4 of~\citet{Collingwood.etal:2010} compared to using all available covariates.
 A high-dimensional $X$ may sometimes be desirable to make CAR more plausible, but since this does not seem to be needed here, we proceed with the lower dimensional model containing 14 covariates, even though the performance of the higher dimensional model is substantially better for predicting education outcomes.
-The analysis was also performed for the high-dimensional choice of $X$ but is not reported as it lead to highly similar results.
-The second-step estimator is a local-linear-regression-based RDD implemented using the \texttt{R}-package \texttt{rdrobust} with standard parameters except for the bandwidth which is set to $h=3\,500$.
+The analysis was also performed for the high-dimensional choice of $X$, but is not reported as it led to highly similar results, likely bechause of double robustness.
+The second-step estimator is a local-linear-regression-based RDD implemented using the \texttt{R}-package \texttt{rdrobust} with standard parameters except for the bandwidth, which is set to $h=3\,500$.
+This bandwidth was chosen to be slightly smaller than the distance to the next EMA threshold, with the aim of balancing the sample size and the homogeneity of the subjects.
 This leads to around $860$ and $720$ observations to the left and right of the threshold, respectively.
-It is an attractive feature of the approach that $X$ can be made high-dimensional to make CAR more plausible while keeping the final estimation as a low-dimensional local linear regression which has desirable properties for inference.
+Other bandwidth choices are discussed later.
+It is an attractive feature of the approach that $X$ can be made high-dimensional to make CAR more plausible while keeping the final estimation as a low-dimensional local linear regression, which has desirable properties for inference.

 The relationship between the estimated pseudo-outcomes and the income in Wave 3 is depicted in the right panel of Figure~\ref{fig:RDDplot}.
 This shows a clear discontinuity in treatment probability at $w_0$ indicating that an RDD is indeed applicable.
 In the left-panel, one sees that the expected outcome seems to increase with salary until around \textnormal{£60,000} after which it appears constant.
 The level also appears constant until around \textnormal{£30,000} which could be an indication that the level below \textnormal{£20,000} is artificially high due to EMA.
 The middle panel focuses on a neighborhood of $w_0$, and also seems to indicate a discontinuity for the education outcomes although its statistical significance is less clear.
 A desirable feature of using pseudo-outcomes for RDD is that the regression discontinuity can still be plotted when data is censored.
 Such graphical tools are important for RDD analyses, see~\citet{Imbens:Lemieux:2008}.